Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Beta-CoRM

 \subsection{Properties}

 Now that the model has been described it is important to analyse its properties to fully understand the generative process and the role of the hyperparameters in the learning process.
-For the directing discrete beta process we can obtain both the expectation and the variance, this will provide an insight into the role of the the jumps $q_i$ and the concentration parameter $c$. \begin{Prop} Let B be a beta process with discrete base measure as in \eqref{BP} and \eqref{B0} respectively.
-Then \begin{enumerate} \item $\Esp(B)=B_0$ and \item $\mathsf{Var}(B)=\frac{1}{c+1}\sum_{i=1}^{\infty}q_i(1-q_i)$. \end{enumerate} \end{Prop}
+For the directing discrete beta process we can obtain both the expectation and the variance, this will provide insights into the role of the the jumps $q_i$ and the concentration parameter $c$. \begin{Prop} Let B be a beta process with discrete base measure as in \eqref{BP} and \eqref{B0} respectively.
+Then \begin{enumerate} \item $\Esp(B)=B_0$ \item $\mathsf{Var}(B)=\frac{1}{c+1}\sum_{i=1}^{\infty}q_i(1-q_i)$. \end{enumerate} \end{Prop}

-The proof is straightforward and can be found in the Appendix~\ref{appendix_proofs}.
+The proof of Proposition 1 is straightforward and can be found in \ref{proofs}.
 The properties stated in Proposition 1 provide important information about the parameters of the directing beta process and the role they have in the generative process.
 For instance, the $q_i$'s represents our prior knowledge on the global probabilities, and the concentration parameter $c$, controls the similarity between the $p_i$'s and the $q_i$'s.
-As $c\rightarrow\infty$, $\mathsf{Var}(p_i)\rightarrow0$ and hence, $p_i\stackrel{\text{a.s.}}{\rightarrow}q_i$, therefore, large values of $c$ should be used when there is a strong prior belief that the $q_i$'s are good estimates of the $p_i$'s.
+Then as $c\rightarrow\infty$, we have that the $\mathsf{Var}(p_i)\rightarrow0$ and hence, $p_i\stackrel{\text{a.s.}}{\rightarrow}q_i$, therefore, large values of $c$ should be used when there is a strong prior belief that the $q_i$'s are good estimates of the $p_i$'s.
 On the other hand, for values of $c$ close to 0 then $p_i$ will be either close to 1 or 0 with probabilities $q_i$ and $(1-q_i)$ respectively.

+For the correlated measures $B_j$'s, that characterise each group, useful properties can also be derived, like their expectation and their variance (at a fixed point of discontinuity) as stated in the following proposition. \begin{Prop} Let $B$ be a beta process defined as in Proposition 1 and $B_j$ denote the $j$-th measure defined as in \eqref{Bj}, then \begin{enumerate} \item $\Esp(B_j|B)=\frac{a}{a+1}B$ and hence $\Esp(B_j)=\frac{a}{a+1}B_0$. \item For a fixed feature $\omega_i$